A remarkable trio – Nymph, Dream and Emerald Lakes – is the best hike to feast your eyes on alpine terrain of Rocky Mountain National Park, Colorado.

 No Pets on the Trail.
 There are might be some exceptions for service dogs.
 Be sure to reach out to Rocky Mountain’s staff for further information.

 Bring along Hiking Poles.
-The hiking poles may come in handy on the steepest sections and the frequent staircases along the last part of the trail.
+The hiking poles may come in handy on the steepest sections and the rocky staircases along the last part of the trail.

 No Off-Trail Walking.
 Protect the fragile environment and stick to the official trail while hiking to the alpine lakes.